Aleman-Z/CorticoHippocampal/Granger/README.md

 *Plots granger causality for the non-parametric and parametric models.*
      <img src="autotest_single.png" width="500">

-* **gc_stripes.m:**
-*Visualizes previously calculated GC values and the significant frequency stripes for all directions.
-Used on the permutation statistical approach.*

 * **granger_baseline_learning.m:**
 *Plots S-GC for Learning and Non-learning.*